NativeScript/docs-v7/getting-started.md

 ```
 <div class="exercise-end"></div>

-At this point, if you run your app and tap either of the buttons in your simulator, you will see the appropriate alerts pop up.
+At this point, if you run your app and tap either of the buttons, you will see the appropriate alerts pop up.

 ![login 5](img/cli-getting-started/chapter3/ios/1.png)
 ![login 5](img/cli-getting-started/chapter3/android/1.png)